mydeveloperplanet/MyAICodingPlanet/generate-spring-boot-app/README.md

 ```

 ### Response
-The response can be viewed [here]().
+The response can be viewed [here](responses/4-5-repository.md).

 ### Apply Response
 The response suggests to use the `fetchExists` method.
-This is already closer to the real solution.
+This is already closer to the real solution, but still does not compile.
 The LLM suggests to use:
 ```java
 boolean exists = dslContext.selectFrom(Customers.CUSTOMERS)
                            .where(Customers.CUSTOMERS.ID.eq(id))